codefresh-io/docs.codefresh.io/_docs/integrations/secret-storage.md

   - if `configmap`, data will be replaced as is
 - `$RESOURCE_NAME` is optional and is the name of the secret

-## Runtime secret store setup for Codefresh Runner installation
+## Secret store setup for Codefresh Runner installation

 For [Codefresh Runner]({{site.baseurl}}/docs/installation/codefresh-runner/) installations, you can also store secrets in your own runtime.